scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 ```
 Note:
-* Rds-01, Rds-02 , Rds-03 is only needed if you are using MySQL or PostgreSQL RDS instance as underlying database/storage for Scalar DL.
+* Rds-01, Rds-02, Rds-03 is only needed if you use MySQL or PostgreSQL RDS instance as underlying database/storage for Scalar DL.
-* Create only one public subnet, a private subnet, Kubernetes subnet and Rds subnet If you are using a single Availability Zone.
+* Create only one public subnet, a private subnet, Kubernetes subnet and Rds subnet If you use a single Availability Zone.
 ```

 * After Adding the Subnets, select **Create Subnet**